About the Howell Foundation

 As the former CEO of Tuggey Interior Design and a past president of Soroptimist International of La Jolla, Carol brings both business and community to her board service.
 She joined the Howell Foundation Board in 2015 with over 35 years of experience in the non-profit world in San Diego, and serves as Chair of the Health Lecture Series Committee.

 Kay has served on the Howell Foundation Board of Directors since 2001 and has held many positions over the years including Board Chair.
-Currently, Kay serves as Treasurer, Chair of the Advisory Council, and is a Finance Committee member.
+Currently, Kay serves as Secretary, Treasurer, Chair of the Advisory Council, and is a Finance Committee member.

 Marilyn Tedesco is the Founder and President of Training One – Consultants to Management, a management consulting firm and joined the Howell Foundation Board in 2018.
 She has served on North Coast Repertory Theatre’s Board for over twenty-five years, including three years as President, and shepherded its growth to its current status as a preeminent regional theatre.
 She recently was honored for her14 years of service on the Guillain-Barre Syndrome International Board of Directors and also has completed terms on the Boards of the American Red Cross, Community Concert Organization, The Whittier Institute for Diabetes and several professional organizations.

 Talent.
 Creativity.
 Experience.
 The dedication, commitment and the gift of time from the Board Members of the Howell Foundation to further the need for women’s health research and education makes us strong.